 • Local economic impact generated by engaging local contractors and small businesses

-• Infill preservation model demonstrated, maintaining neighborhood continuity and efficient use of existing infrastructure
+• Infill preservation model demonstrated, maintaining neighborhood continuity and efficient use of existing zoning

-• Policy lessons surfaced on funding timing, renovation realities, and the need for stronger support for small-scale infill affordable housing
+• Policy lessons emerged on funding timing, renovation realities, and the need for stronger support for small-scale infill affordable housing

-Public Partners: Omni CRA and Miami-Dade County Public Housing and Community Development (PHCD)
+Public Partners: Omni Community Redevelopment Agency (Omni CRA) and Miami-Dade County Public Housing and Community Development (PHCD)

 Community Partner: Mt.
 Zion Community Development Corporation